The Maltese Falcon (novel): Plot

 Spade awakens alone and returns to his office where a wounded ship's captain staggers in with a package containing the falcon and dies.
 O'Shaughnessy calls the office, begs for Spade's help, but sends him on a wild goose chase.
 When he returns, O'Shaughnessy is waiting in front of Spade's apartment building.
 Inside Spade's apartment they find Gutman, Wilmer, and Cairo in wait with guns drawn.
 Gutman presents $10,000 in cash for the falcon, but Spade argues that the police must arrest someone for the murders.
 During a fight, Spade knocks Wilmer out, and Gutman agrees to give Wilmer to the police.

 Spade has Effie fetch the falcon, but Gutman discovers it is a fake (a decoy made by General Kemidov, or possibly the falcon of legend was never real).
 During the excitement, Wilmer escapes.
 Gutman decides to go to Constantinople for the real falcon; Cairo joins him and they leave.
 Spade then calls the police and tells them the story, adding that he has Wilmer's guns and other evidence.
 While they are waiting, he bullies O'Shaughnessy into confessing her real role.

 Archer was shot with Thursby's gun, but by her.
 She has lied to him and double-crossed him.
 O'Shaughnessy admits all this, but pleads that she is in love with Spade.
-Maybe he does care for her, Spade admits, but tells her, "I won't play the sap for you" – for personal reasons as well as needing justice for his dead partner.
-If she can get off with a long prison term, he'll wait for her; but if she hangs, he'll always remember her.
+Maybe he does care for her, Spade admits, but tells her, "I won't play the sap for you" – for personal reasons as well as needing justice for his dead partner; if she can get off with a long prison term, he'll wait for her, but if she hangs, he'll always remember her.
 When the police arrive, he turns her in, and the police tell him Wilmer has just shot Gutman dead.

 Background

 Although Hammett himself worked for a time as a private detective for the Pinkerton Detective Agency in San Francisco (and used his given name, Samuel, for the story's protagonist), Hammett asserted that "Spade has no original.
 He is a dream man in the sense that he is what most of the private detectives I worked with would like to have been, and, in their cockier moments, thought they approached."

 Hammett reportedly drew upon his years as a detective in creating many of the other characters for The Maltese Falcon, which reworks elements from some of his stories published in Black Mask magazine in 1925, "The Whosis Kid" and "The Gutting of Couffignal".

+Serialized version

-The novel was serialized in five parts in Black Mask in 1929 and 1930 before being published in book form in 1930 by Alfred A. Knopf.
+The novel was serialized in five parts in Black Mask from September 1929 to January 1930.
+The serialized version of the story entered the public domain on January 1, 2025.
+The book underwent copy edits before being published in book form a year later in 1930 by Alfred A. Knopf.
+The novel will enter the public domain on January 1, 2026.